OpenMined/PySyft-Tensorflow/README.md

 pip install syft-tensorflow
 ```

 NOTE: We aren't yet on a proper release schedule.
 Until then, we recommend building the code from source.
-The master branch is intended to be kept in line with [this branch](https://github.com/dropoutlabs/PySyft/tree/dev) on the @dropoutlabs fork of PySyft until then.
+The master branch is intended to be kept in line with [this branch](https://github.com/dropoutlabs/PySyft/tree/dev) on the [DropoutLabs](https://github.com/dropoutlabs/PySyft) fork of PySyft.
 If you have any trouble, please open an issue or reach out on Slack via the #team_tensorflow or #team_pysyft channels.

 ## Usage